Of late media has been abuzz with the news of how fine motor skills have drastically declined in children.

 2. Dough Kneading

-This life skill based activity invites children to knead dough – be it snow dough, salt dough or regular chappati dough.
-To add more fun, you can add food coloring to the dough h and let them make their own colorful chappati’s.
+This life skill based activity invites children to knead dough – be it play dough, moon sand or fluffy cloud dough.
+To add more fun, you can add food coloring to the dough h and let them make their own colorful playthings.

 3. Sock Sort